Aimecol/Aimecol/README.md

 ### 🧠 About Me

-I'm a passionate **Software Engineer** who graduated from **INES Ruhengeri** in 2025, with hands-on experience building production-ready web and mobile applications.
-I thrive at the intersection of technology and creativity, crafting solutions that solve real-world problems while pursuing my passion for music.
+I'm a passionate **Software Engineer**, with hands-on experience building production-ready web and mobile applications.
+I thrive at the intersection of technology and creativity, crafting solutions that solve real-world problems.

 - 💼 **Current Role**: Software Engineer at PACE Ltd
 - 🚀 **Building**: Production systems including **CPFI Rwanda**, and **Digihealth**